birchill/bugsnag-zero/README.md

 Bugsnag's [v5 reporting API](https://bugsnagerrorreportingapi.docs.apiary.io/#reference/0/notify/send-error-reports)
 requires passing in the browser name, browser version, OS name etc. explicitly.
-In other words, it requires you to parse the user agent string on the client.
+In other words, it requires you to parse the user agent string on the _client_.

 By comparison, the v4 API that the official client uses just passes the user agent string to the API and lets the server parse it.